ibrod83/nodejs-file-downloader/readme.md

 #### Custom file name

-nodejs-file-downloader "deduces" the file name, from the URL or the response headers.
-If you want to overwrite it, supply a config.fileName property.
+Normally, nodejs-file-downloader "deduces" the file name, from the URL or the response headers.
+If you want to choose a custom file name, supply a config.fileName property.

 ```javascript